-Each advisor's benchmark will reflect that advisor's particular style or tactical role in SERS' investment process.
-Each benchmark will be clearly specified, measurable and investable.
+Each manager's benchmark will reflect that manager's particular style or tactical role in SERS' investment process.
+Each benchmark will be clearly specified, measurable, and replicable.
 Benchmarks do not have to be published or widely recognized; they may be "customized" for a particular investment style or styles.
-The benchmark shall be determined in advance of funding by mutual agreement between the advisor, staff and consultant.
-In the event of a change in management style, agreed upon change in an advisor's strategy, availability of a better benchmark construction methodology, or changes to or additions in indices, an advisor's benchmark may be modified by mutual consent between the advisor, staff and consultant.
-Despite the foregoing, it is recognized that benchmarks in the investment industry may fail to capture the investment nuances of an investment advisor, which leads to tracking error relative to the benchmark.
+The benchmark shall be determined in advance of funding by mutual agreement between the manager, staff, and consultant.
+In the event of a change in management style, agreed upon change in a manager's strategy, availability of a better benchmark construction methodology, or changes to or additions in indices, a manager's benchmark may be modified by mutual consent between the manager, staff, and consultant.
+Despite the foregoing, it is recognized that benchmarks in the investment industry may fail to capture the investment nuances of an investment manager, which leads to tracking error relative to the benchmark.

-The Board further requires those public markets investment advisors selected and working on its behalf to perform the following activities:
+The Board further requires those public markets investment managers selected and working on its behalf to perform the following activities:

-- 1. To recommend potential changes in their mandate which, in their best professional judgment, are in the best interests of the Fund to meet the investment objectives.
-Such recommendations include, but are not limited to: - a. the allocation of funds among the asset classes; - b. specific investment opportunities regarding the acquisition, retention, and disposition of investments; - c. the addition, deletion, or modification of authorized investments; - d. comment on corporate governance issues. - 2.
-To execute investment transactions on behalf of the Board in a manner that maximizes the investment value of each transaction from the viewpoint of the Fund, utilizing such brokers and dealers as they deem appropriate to obtain the best execution capabilities and/or valuable information with respect to the economy and the affairs of corporations at the lowest total cost to the Fund.

-- 3. To report to the Board at least quarterly through the Investment Office, with the exact frequency and format of reporting to be determined by the Investment Office, on the composition and relative performance of the investments in their designated portfolios; the economic and investment outlook for the near and long term; significant changes in the portfolio during the preceding period; and the reasons for any significant differences between the performance of their portfolios and the appropriate market indices or metrics. - 4.
+- 1. To execute investment decisions that are consistent within the scope of the approved investment guidelines expressed in the respective management agreement and other relevant documents. - 2.
+To execute investment transactions on behalf of the Board in a manner that maximizes the investment value of each transaction from the viewpoint of the Fund, utilizing such brokers and dealers as they deem appropriate to obtain the best execution capabilities and/or valuable information with respect to the economy and the affairs of corporations at the lowest total cost to the Fund. - 3.
+To report to the Board at least quarterly through the Investment Office, with the exact frequency and format of reporting to be determined by the Investment Office, on the composition and relative performance of the investments in their designated portfolios; the economic and investment outlook for the near and long term; significant changes in the portfolio during the preceding period; and the reasons for any significant differences between the performance of their portfolios and the appropriate market indices or metrics. - 4.
 To make themselves available as needed for meetings with the Board, staff, or agents of the Board regarding investment matters. - 5.
-To comply at all times with all laws, regulations, contractual investment guidelines and reporting requirements as determined by staff. - 6.
-To perform such additional activities as detailed in each advisor's investment management agreement with SERS.
+To comply at all times with all laws, regulations, contractual investment guidelines, and reporting requirements as determined by staff.

+6. To perform such additional activities as detailed in each manager's investment management agreement with SERS.